ferstl/junit-testgroups/README.md

     }

 In this scenario it might happen, that the `tempDir` rule is evaluated before the `testGroupRule` and creates a temporary directory even if the test is not supposed to run.
-To create an order between several `TestRule`s you need to use a `RuleChain`:
+To create an order between several `TestRule`s you need to use a `RuleChain`. `TestGroupRule` provides a convenience factory method for that:

     public class MyMultiRuleTest {
       @ClassRule
-      public static TestRule rules = RuleChain
+      public static TestRule rules = TestGroupRule.chain()
-          .outerRule(new TestGroupRule())
           .around(new TemporaryFolder());
       ...
     }